-Figure(\ref{SHAPE}) shows the condition of ASN2R based on the SP in the domain (0.1, 5).
-The $\epsilon$-optimum SP for 5 collocation points is in the domain (0.12, 0.35) and for 15 collocation points is in the domain (0.2, 0.8).
+Figure \ref{SHAPE} shows the condition of ASN2R based on the SP in the domain (0.1, 5).
+The optimal SP for 5 collocation points is in the domain (0.12, 0.35) and for 15 collocation points is in the domain (0.2, 0.8).

 Obviously, by increasing the number of iterations in GA, in the case of the uniqueness of the optimal point, the final range will be limited again.
-Table(\ref{Comp}) represents changes in the results and residuals by changing the number of collocation points.
+Table \ref{Comp} represents changes in the results and residuals by changing the number of collocation points.
 It can be seen that the results remained stable in 15 and 20 points.

 In Fig. (\ref{fig:APVSP}) and Fig. (\ref{fig:APFSP}) display the average of value population (AVP) and the average of the residual population (ARP).
 After a number of steps, the AVP tended to a nonzero value, likewise, the ARP disposed to zero which indicates the convergence and productivity of our Genetic strategy.